tofuninjah/GitNotes/GitNotes-ManagingWorkflows.md

 	git rebase -i <commit sha#>^

-**The first example starts with the HEAD (1st) and gets the 2nd and 3rd previous commit (2deacad).
+**The first example starts with the HEAD , then gets the 1st  2nd and 3rd previous commit (27e442d The Original Files) -> this is the commit that the other commits will be squashed into.
 The 2nd example takes the specific commit and uses the ^ to include it in the selection.**

 <hr>